 Coloration will separate this species from other Trinidad Gonatodes, but it may be most easily confused with G. ceciliae which has tiny scales in the canthal region, about 15 scales occur between the eye and the nostril, while G. humeralis has only seven or eight scales in this region.

-Distributed in Venezuela, the Guianas, Trinidad and Tobago and Amazonia (Brazil, Bolivia, Ecuador, Peru).
+Distributed in Venezuela, the Guianas, Trinidad, and Amazonia (Brazil, Bolivia, Ecuador, Peru).

 Forest and forest edge habitats, usually low on tree trunks, rock walls, and in low vegetation as well as the canopy; male usually with several females.
 A diurnal, ambush predator.
 This lizard was studied at São Luís, Maranhão, Brazil.
 Its body temperature was strongly correlated with environmental temperatures (air and substrate), but air temperature had a greater effect on the males’ body temperatures after removing the effect of the substrate temperature; sexes differed in perch height, males perched higher, but the sexes did not differ in the tree trunk diameter used; both sexes use the largest tree trunks available in the environment; trunks with deeper leaf litter at the base were selected, deeper leaf litter is likely to provide a retreat from predators.
 It may also increase the humidity in the lizard’s microhabitat.
 Diet consists mostly of arthropods (isopods, spiders, pseudoscorpion, scorpions, millipedes, and insects) as well as land snails and annelid worms.
 Sexual maturity for both sexes is attained at 31 mm SVL.
 There is evidence of communal nesting in some populations with nest locations in ant nests, rotten palm trunks, rotten log, and a rotten liana; females produce a single egg per clutch and lay eggs in rapid succession, 52−110 day incubation period (longer for eggs laid in captivity).